Where to start

 Begin at the top of the house/office and work downwards.

-Try to keep the boxes to a weight that is comfortable for an average adult to carry.
+Keep the boxes to a weight that is comfortable for an average adult to carry.

 Packing your belongings